tuteco/wsl-setup/README.md

-# WSLl2-setup
+# WSL2-setup
-Get ready with Windows WSL for python development.
+Get ready with Windows WSL2 for python development.
 The setup prepares you for local development with Docker and working in AWS.
-We mainly work with JetBrains PyCharm Professional, but you can also use this setup if you want to work with VScode
+We mainly work with JetBrains PyCharm Professional, but you can also use this setup if you want to work with VS Code

 The following setup is tested with
 - Windows 11 Pro ( Version 22H2 )